homebeach/InvoicingDBTestBench/README.txt

 This program is used to generate test data into invoicing database and executing query tests.

-In order to repeat the tests used in the study MySQL 5.1.41, MariaDB 10.5.6 and Neo4J 4.1.3 need to be installed first.
-Configure port 3307 for MariaDB 5.1.41.
+In order to repeat the tests used in the study MySQL 5.1.41, MySQL 8.0.29, MariaDB 10.8.3 and Neo4J 4.4.8 need to be installed first.
+Configure different ports for different MySQL versions and MariaDB if they are installed simultaneously.

 After the databases have been installed, just run the main program.